pavel-slepenkov/salesforce_solutions/README.md

-# salesforce_solutions
+# Salesforce Example Solutions

+The set of examples of business requirements and solution for it.
-The set of solutions which can be applied to any Salesforce.com organization.
+These solutions can be applied to any Salesforce.com organization.